TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 2064(2066): _Li quens Rollant fut noble guerrer ,_
   - Short edits _gerreier_,but the ms. does have _guerrer_ (fol.
 37v)
 - l.
 2209(2211): _Pur orgoillos veintre e esmaier_
+  - IPh boundary before _e_?
-  - Frontière de GI devant _e_ ?
-Short édite _e veintre e esmailler_, alors que le ms. n'a clairement pas d'esperluette devant _veintre_ (fol.
+  - Short edits _e veintre e esmailler_, but there is no '&' in the ms before _veintre_ (fol.
 40r)
 - l.
-2211(2214): _E pur glutun veintre e esmaier ,_ manque une syllabe.
-Comme le cas du dessus !!!
+2211(2214): _E pur glutun veintre e esmaier ,_
+  - - IPh boundary before _e_? (idem supra)
 - l.
-2275(2277): _Met sei en piez e de curre s' astet ._ Manque une syllabe.
-Short édite intelligemment _se hastet_, mais le ms. a bien <sastet> (fol.
+2275(2277): _Met sei en piez e de curre s' astet ._
+  - Short edits _se hastet_ (which is grammaticaly correct), but the ms. does have <sastet> (fol.
 41v).
 - l.
-2552(2557): _Li emperere n' est mie esveillét ._.
-Manque une syllabe.
-Short édite _ne s'est_, mais on peut aussi considérer _mië esveillet_.
+2552(2557): _Li emperere n' est mie esveillét ._
+  - Short edits _ne s'est_, but it can also be _mië esveillet_.
 - l.
-2576(2578): _Ensembl' od li plus de vingt mil humes ,_.
-Manque une syllabe.
-Short édite _trente mil_ o_O Probablement _vingt et mil_.
-Donc pas vers faux, d'ailleurs corrigé.
-MAIS <ensemblod> dans le ms est très beau et doit être analysé !!!!
+2576(2578): _Ensembl' od li plus de vingt mil humes ,_
+  - Short edits _trente mil_!
+  - More probably _vingt et mil_
+    - In this case, the line is well-formed.
+It has been corrected in the input file of the PAM.
+    - Note <ensemblod> in the ms: very beautiful and must be analysed!
 - l.
 2926(2928): _E !
-France , cum remeines deserte !_ : manque une syllabe.
-Pbt _cum-cume_ !
-Assonance féminine.
+France , cum remeines deserte !_
+  - Probably _cum-cume_
+  - It is not _deserté_, as the assonance is feminine.
 - l.
-2939(2941): _Entre les lur aluee e mise_ : manque une syllabe.
-Short édite _fust alüee_.
-Mais ça pourrait aussi être _alueë e mise_ pour éviter le hiatus /ee/... À voir si on trouve d'autres cas comme ça !
+2939(2941): _Entre les lur aluee e mise_
+  - Short edits _fust alüee_
+  - Could also be _alueë e mise_ to avoid an /ee/ hiatus...
+  - To be checked: if there are other cases of that.
 - l.
-3391: _Josqu' a la nuit n' en ert fins otriee ._: Short édite _otrïee_, mais _otrie_ est /trj/ en principe en a.fr.
-On peut penser à _jusques_ ?
+3391: _Josqu' a la nuit n' en ert fins otriee ._
+  - Short edits _otrïee_, but _otrie_ is supposed to be /trj/ monosyllabic in Old French.
+  - Maybe _jusques_ ?

-### m:11[10] not with 4épC
+### m:11[10] not with 4épC or 6épC*
+>\* Exclusion of 4épC and 6épC is due to the fact that the PAM cannot count the extrametrical syllable as being extrametrical.
+It is the user that must exclude the supernumerary syllable.
+Those lines are m:11[10] but they are ill-formed, because m:11[10] with 4épC or 6épC is actually m:10[10].

 - l.
 21: _Si me guarisez e de mort e de hunte ! »_
   - Short edits _m'gurarisez_ !
 - l.
 27: _E dist al rei : « Ore ne vus esmaiez !_